 Public schools are nominated by their Chief State School Officer (CSSO) to the National Blue Ribbon Schools program.
 All states, including the District of Columbia, Puerto Rico, the Virgin Islands, the Bureau of Indian Education (BIE), and the Department of Defense Education Activity (DoDEA), are invited to apply.
 The U.S. Department of Education determines the number of nomination per state based on the number of K-12 students and schools in each state.
-One-third of the schools nominated by each state must have at least 40 percent of their students from disadvantaged backgrounds.
+One-third of the schools nominated by each state must have a high percentage of their students from disadvantaged backgrounds (typically at least 40 percent).
 Non-public schools are nominated by the Council for American Private Education (CAPE).

 Schools, both public and non-public, may be nominated for the award only once within a five-year period.